 HCD held virtual public hearings to reach low-income residents and agencies that serve special needs populations.
-The hearings were available through virtual platforms like Microsoft Teams and Facebook Live, and the hearings were also held in-person.
+The hearings were available through virtual platforms like Microsoft Teams and Facebook Live and also in-person.
 HCD utilized live open captioning and a Spanish interpreter for each meeting and posted a video of the hearings and the presentation slides for viewing and commenting.
 Aside from the public hearings, Annual Action Plan commenters were able to comment online, by phone, by email, and by postal mail.